-In view of God’s royal dominion over this subject, it is impossible to apprehend all aspects of election; however, with a certain degree of validity the study of this issue proves the fact that God’s making a chose was always based on certain principles from which men naturally shrink.
-The principles God has been guided by we can find throughout all Scripture, but the mystery of God’s foreseeing of the elect cannot be exhausted entirely.
+In view of God’s royal dominion over this subject, we cannot apprehend all aspects of election; however, with a certain degree of validity the study of this issue proves the fact that God’s making a chose was always based on certain principles from which men naturally shrink.
+The principles God has been guided by can be found throughout all Scripture, but the mystery of God’s foreseeing of the elect cannot be exhausted entirely.
 For instance, before the birth of twin brothers, Jacob and Esau, God loved the younger Jacob, but the elder Esau He hated, (Rom 9:13).
-Surely, those whom God loved, He chose too and vise versa that can be seen with Jacob and Esau.
-Many will agree with me that to explain why one is loved and other hated while they have not born yet is the same as by fingers to untie the ‘Gordian Knot.’
-The legend says that many skillful people failed to untie the historical Knot except Alexander the Great who made use of his authority just sliced the Knot in half with a single stroke of his sword.
-So we, neglecting the scholastic explanatory of the mystery – Why one is chosen? – just will make it with a single illustration.
+Surely, those whom God loved, He loves and they have been chosen, and vise versa with respect to those whom God doesn’t love similar to Jacob’ and Esau’s characters.
+You will agree with me that to explain why the one unborn was loved and other hated it is the same as by fingers to untie the ‘Gordian Knot.’
+However, the legend says that many skillful people failed to untie the historical Knot except Alexander the Great; thanks to his exclusive authority he sliced the Knot in half with a single stroke of his sword.
+So we, neglecting the scholastic explanatory of that kind – Why one is chosen? – will strike it with a single illustration.

-The following is our paraphrase of what Max Lucado, a Christian author, wrote with the words of his friend Kenny.
+The following is our paraphrase of what Max Lucado, a Christian storyteller, wrote with the words of his friend Kenny.
 It says that when Max’s friends visited the Disney World, they made a tour of the crowded Cinderella Castle to watch a morning show.
 Kenny told that in the course of playing the fairy there was a moment when the beautiful girl appeared as the legendary Cinderella.
 Shortly after most kids rushed to see the “princess” from a little distance with a hope to be favored by warmly look, touching, and converse.
 Accidentally Kenny caught sight of two children, probably brothers, standing far away from the rest and watching quietly.
 Oh boy, it turned out that the face of young brother had imprints of deformity.
 A little later one thought struck Kenny that the boy is craving for being turned into a handsome lad and join the Cinderella’s brotherhood.
 However, the miracle had not happened, but the wall of alienation retained its power over all pitiful.
 Then, don’t you think that Cinderella wished to break the obscure wall that separates small from great, rich from poor and free men from slaves?
 In our case, there would no point in continuing if she wouldn’t.
 But she destroyed the segregation!
 Just as the princess noticed the little hermit, she took her steps forward.
 Slowly advancing through the crowd, she cut off the bodily line and crossed the hall.
 Then, approaching the boy she knelt at eye level with him and placed a kiss on his face.
 “Ah!” was a common whispering, “He’s won a favor!”
 “It is unbelievable!”
 Meantime the heart of the boy was overwhelmed with that kiss likewise John Newton, a composer who was inspired after divine touching of his heart with this writing, “Amazing grace!
 How sweet the sound that saved a wretch like me!
 I once was lost, but now am found; Was blind, but now I see.”

-It would be a good question if someone asked, “Beside of endurance and perseverance of faith could you mention anything else that may convince us in our election?
-If to base on our Sunday readings, they accompany with such signs as trials and persecutions.
-We found the interesting perception of a signs of election from the Jewish poet, Richard Beer-Hofmann who wrote, “Not to know dreamless sleep, Visions at night – and voices round by day!
+It would be a good question if you ask me, “Pastor, beside of the endurance and perseverance of faith / achievement, could you mention anything else to convince us in our election as well?”
+Well, I would say that trials and persecutions can be distinguished for all elect, they also are immanent for the characters depicted in our Sunday readings and they may be taken for granted as the signs of elected, if you want.
+We found the interesting thought on this issue in the poetry of the Jewish poet, Richard Beer-Hofmann.
+Here it is, “Not to know dreamless sleep, Visions at night – and voices round by day!
 Am I then chosen?
 Chosen that all suffering calls me, demands me, and complains to me? ….
 That even the dumb look of the dying beast ask me: Why so?”
-On hearing this poetry someone may exclaim, “I am fine with visions and even voices possible, but why trials and persecutions?”
-Well, trials and persecutions are not the purpose of election but they are simultaneously outcome and sign of being elected.
-This truth can be taken for granted on the basis many passages from the Scripture including our epistolary reading.
-“For I (Paul) am already being poured out as an offering, and the time for me to depart is at hand.
+On hearing this groaning we may say, “I am fine with visions and even voices are possible, but why trials and persecutions?”
+Well, trials and persecutions are not the purpose of God’s election but they are simultaneously outcome and signs of being elected.
+This truth can be confirmed on the basis of many passages from the Scripture including our readings.
+Thus Jacob had to depart swiftly from his home for years and by this he escaped from furious anger of his brother Esau.
+As well it can be seen in our epistolary reading , “For I (Paul) am already being poured out as an offering, and the time for me to depart is at hand.
 I have competed well; I have finished the race; I have kept the faith!
 Finally the crown of righteousness is reserved for me. ….,” (2Tim 4:6-8).
 This verse contains the apostle’s allusion of his martyrdom for Christ’s sake.
-As well Paul wants Timothy to be prepared for harsh time and persecutions for he knows that they are inevitable consequences of being chosen.
-He wrote, Timothy, “ …. be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry,” (2Ti 4:3,4).
-The expectation of the apostle past upon Timothy with striking accuracy.
-We have learned from Tradition that Timothy was zealous in the ministry handed down by the apostle.
-He ended his life as a martyr in the year 80; Timothy suffered death for Christ’s sake at Ephesus being stoned by the pagans.
+As well Paul wants Timothy to be prepared for harsh time and persecutions for the apostle knows that they are inevitable consequences of being chosen.
+Timothy, he wrote, “ …. be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry,” (2Ti 4:3,4).
+The expectation of the apostle passed upon Timothy with striking accuracy.
+The tradition says that Timothy was zealous in the ministry handed down by the apostle.
+He ended his life as a martyr in the year 80; he suffered death for Christ’s sake at Ephesus being stoned by the pagans.

-Dear friends, from the apostolic up to the present there is no boundary for anyone to enter in the glory of the elect people as well as to endure the cross of the true discipleship.
+Dear friends, from the apostolic up to the present age there is no boundary for anyone to enter in the glory of the elected people as well as to endure the cross of the true discipleship.
 Behold, the bell is “…. still chiming and calling.
 Calling the young and old to rest, but above all the soul distressed, longing for rest everlasting,” (LSB # 645).
-The composer points to the soul distressed, they somehow have obtained the better hearing of God’s calling.
+Nicolai Grundtvig, the composer of this hymn, points to the soul distressed; somehow they have obtained the better hearing of God’s calling and responded to it with great concern.
 “Many in saving faith may come where Christ His message is bringing: “I know Mine own, Mine own know Me; Ye, not the world, My face shall see.
 My peace I leave with you,” (LSB # 645).

-Now imagine yourselves as guests in “The Wedding Banquet” of the royal family due to your willingness to show up in the party, (Mat 22:1-14).
-At the end of the banquet the servants of the King will be assigned to bring to light the friends of the bridegroom.
-And after the gathering all them together, the prince will address to the chosen, “Come, blessed of my Father, inherit the Kingdom prepared for you from the foundation of the world.”
-Afterwards, the rest of the guests shall be amazed with outburst, “These are the people whom we used to hold in derision and regarded as not worthy of a penny?
+Now let imagine ourselves as the people who have been invited to “The Wedding Banquet.”
+We missed not the invitation but responded to the call with all accuracy, coming rapidly with many others guests to enjoy the party, (Mat 22:1-14).
+At the end of the banquet the servants of the King were ordained to bring to light the friends of the bridegroom.
+And after the gathering the friends all together like a farmer who gathers his wheat into the barn, the prince addressed to the chosen, “Come, blessed of my Father, inherit the Kingdom prepared for you from the foundation of the world.”
+Afterwards, the rest of the guests amazed at the sight of the actual event, bursting forth, “These are the people whom we used to hold in derision and regarded as not worthy of a penny?
 How have they been numbered among the Sons of God?
 And besides, how are their portion among the saints?”
-Meantime the hearts of the chosen will be overflowed with song of praise.
-“Amazing grace!
-How sweet the sound that saved a wretch like me!
-I once was lost, but now am found; Was blind, but now I see.”
+Meantime the hearts of the chosen were overflowed with song of praise. “ To him who loves us and has freed us from our sins by his blood,